Summary

 - history of Epstein-Barr virus (EBV) infection

-- family history of Hodgkin lymphoma
+- family history of Hodgkin's lymphoma

-- young adults from higher socioeconomic class
+- young adults from higher socio-economic class

 - human leukocyte antigen (HLA) types